seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

     - Made additional screens for week and day views to simulate side scrolling to access the next time period, as this was an intutitive way the user tried to navigate in the calendar.
 - User profile: Add account switcher, area for the orgs you follow.
 - Login/Signup: Add the specific password criteria.
+- Added capability to favorite events and associated UI pop-up

 From our own thoughts and ideas:
 - Make the user profile image change no longer a button